mr-swaraj-chaudhary/FashionNova/README.md

 # Fashion Nova
+	Developing an admin panel that facilitates to manage an B2C Ecommerce website.
-	A B2C Ecommerce react application.
-It provides admin the facility to manage products, users and keep an eye on product stats like sales and investments.
+	It also provides admin the facility to manage users and keep an eye on product stats like sales, investments and revenue.

 # Terminologies
 	Stripe : Payment Processing Platform